Culture Transformation: 4 ways to empower employees to deliver delight

-In a Top 5 bank, for example, several businesses increased retention by helping employees understand how to bring the customer-centric vision to life.
+EXAMPLE: In a Top 5 bank, several divisions increased retention by helping employees understand how to bring the customer-centric vision to life.
 Providing engaging training and tools was key to building buy-in and sustainability for their culture transformation.
-We helped them drive success with a brief workshop and Q&A session, and follow-up tools like quick reference guides, tips to share in team huddles, contests to gamify progress, and motivational pop-up signs to keep CX themes top of mind around the office.
+We helped them drive success with a brief workshop and Q&A session to explain the vision, and created follow-up tools like quick reference guides, tips to share in team huddles, contests to gamify progress, and motivational signage to keep CX themes top of mind around the office.

 It’s critical to help employees think like a customer.
-Give them meaningful learning opportunities to practice new ways to identify with the customer’s perspective, so they can apply an empathy mindset to all they do.
-United Airlines is giving this a go.
-In response to a slew of negative press, the airline recently announced they’re sending some 30,000 employees to “compassion training.”
+Give them meaningful learning opportunities to practice ways to identify with the customer’s perspective.
+It can help teams apply an empathy mindset to all they do.

 3. Make it ownable and relevant to their job

 Just like customers, your employees will question, “What’s in it for me?”
 Buy-in and real culture transformation starts when your people see how they benefit when they contribute to delivering exceptional customer experiences.